-This Policy requires new residential development constructed within unincorporated Marina del Rey to provide Affordable Housing Units, where Feasible.
+This Policy requires newly constructed residential development within unincorporated Marina del Rey to provide Affordable Housing Units, where Feasible.
 If not Feasible to provide Affordable Housing Units in a proposed new housing development, the developer must provide such Affordable Housing Units at another location within the County, either within the Coastal Zone or within three miles thereof.
 The County will require projects to meet the following standards: